mihaildono/padawan-project/youngling/introduction.md

 You can think of variables as "named boxes".
 You can put things inside the box and you can refer to them with the name of the box.

-- The box has to **have a name**, because you want to distinguish it from the other boxes.
+- The box needs to **have a name**, because you want to distinguish it from the other boxes.
 - The box can be empty, but if you don't fill it with something it isn't very useful.

 You can do the following things with a variable: